oméga 3 bienfaits santé

 It's important to remember that inflammation is a physiological process which, among other things, serves to repair tissue damage after injury and fight various infections.
 It is when it is too intense or persistent that it becomes problematic, altering the body's functioning and favoring various pathologies.

-Thanks to their power natural anti-inflammatory propertiesthe omega 3 help keep the body's inflammatory phenomena at acceptable levels, thus helping to:
+Thanks to their power natural anti-inflammatory propertiesthe omega 3 help keep the body's inflammatory phenomena at acceptable levels, which in turn helps to:

 • Reduce the risk of myocardial infarction (heart attack).

-• Slow brain ageing and prevent cognitive decline.
+• Slow cerebral aging and prevent cognitive decline.

 • Alleviate depression.